ddikman/gen-openai-image/readme.md

-# OpenAPI DALL-E image generator CLI
+# OpenAI DALL-E image generator CLI

 I wanted to generate a bunch of images given prompts in an easy way.